yts1234/aviator-nusantara/README.md

 ## Installing
 1. Clone this repository
+2. run source venv/bin/activate to activate python virtual environment.
+Using this you will isolate your project environment.
-2. Change the DB credential in .flaskenv file
+3. Change the DB credential in .flaskenv file
-3. run flask db migrate for creating the migration file
+4. run flask db migrate for creating the migration file
-4. run flask db upgrade for creating the database schema
+5. run flask db upgrade for creating the database schema
-5. run flask run -h 0.0.0.0 -p 8080 this will run flask localy in your server listening on your machine IP address and port 8080
+6. run flask run -h 0.0.0.0 -p 8080 this will run flask localy in your server listening on your machine IP address and port 8080
-6. Use Postman for testing this APIs
+7. Use Postman for testing this APIs

 ## API Endpoints
 Below are the list of CRUD APIs